CentaurusInfra/arktos/docs/design-proposals/apiserver/Data-Partition-Design.md

 * We added a top level Kubernetes object named '**datapartitionconfigs**' with path '**/api/v1/datapartitionconfigs**'.
- - This allows each api server to get data partition setting assigned to it
+ - This allows each api server to get the data partition setting assigned to it
  - This allows admin to view and adjust data partition across api servers manually
  - This allows managing component to list and adjust data partition across api servers based on data volume and traffic automatically